rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="resetInactivityTime"></a>
 ## *resetInactivityTime*

 Resets the inactivity notification interval.

 ### Events

- No Events.
+No Events

 ### Parameters